jpvincent/WPT-server/README.md

 Future
 -

-WPT Monitor is abandoned, so your hope for a better monitoring remains here.
+WPT Monitor is abandoned, so your hope for a better Frontend monitoring remains here.
 Do not hesitate to open issues to require features, or to pull request.

 We are sticking to the WPT releases.